jsoref/pdns/pdns/recursordist/docs/settings.rst

 Bind to addresses even if one or more of the `local-address`_'s do not exist on this server.
 Setting this option will enable the needed socket options to allow binding to non-local addresses.
-This feature is intended to facilitate ip-failover setups, but it may also mask configuration issues and for this reason it is disabled by default.
+This feature is intended to facilitate ip-failover setups, but it may also mask configuration issues, and for this reason, it is disabled by default.

 .. _setting-loglevel: